 This report contains, to the fullest extent possible and practical, explanations of the data, reasoning, and analyses that were used to develop the opinions contained herein.
 The report also includes a thorough analysis of the scope of the study, regional and local demographic and economic studies, and market analyses including conclusions.
 The depth of discussion contained in the report is specific to the needs of the client.
-Information included in this report is accurate and the report can be relied upon by DCA as a true assessment of the low-income housing rental market.
-This report is completed in accordance with DCA market study guidelines.
-We inform the reader that other users of this document may underwrite the LIHTC rents to a different standard than contained in this report.

 MR. EDRICK HARRIS

 PRESTWICK COMPANIES

-MARCH 19, 2021
+APRIL 20, 2021